-6.3.3.
-8-in Unreinforced Walls
+6.3.3 8-in Unreinforced Walls

 (1) End fixity: Figure 6.12 shows measured deflection curves for the 8-in walls.
-Again it appears that the 10-ft walls developed only minor end restraint, while 16- and 20-ft walls developed partial end fixity.
+Again it appears that the 10-ft walls developed only minor end restraint, while the 16-ft and 20-ft walls developed partial end fixity.